-Fifteen hours of undergraduate prerequisite courses are required for admission to a graduate behavioral science program.
-These include 3 hours of statistics, 3 hours in psychology of learning or educational psychology, 3 hours in introductory anthropology or cultural anthropology, 3 hours in social psychology or social behavior and 3 hours in social problems such as minority groups, race relations, social problems, social stratification or other similar courses.
-Students who have deficiencies in these prerequisites may either take the course(s) or an examination prepared and evaluated by the instructor(s) of the course(s).
+Fifteen hours of undergraduate prerequisite courses are required for admission to the graduate behavioral science program.
+These include 3 hours of statistics, 3 hours in psychology of learning, 3 hours in cultural anthropology, 3 hours in social psychology or social behavior and 3 hours in social problems such as minority groups, race relations, social problems, social stratification or other similar courses.
+Students who have deficiencies in these prerequisites must either take the course(s) or an examination prepared and evaluated by the instructor(s) of the course(s).
+The deficiencies must be removed in the first 2 semesters the student is enrolled in the graduate program.